-- o Employees who are able to telework, fully or in-part, should continue to do so. - o Any symptomatic employees or contractors should not report to work. - o If a symptomatic person does report to work, they should be sent home.
+- o Employees who are able to telework, fully or in-part, should continue to do so. - o Any symptomatic employees or contractors should not report to work. - If a symptomatic person does report to work, they should be sent home.
 Continue following procedures, including return to work procedures, per the Responding to Symptomatic Individuals Admin.
 Order 20-7. - o Physical Distancing.
 Create a plan with flexible work options and practices aimed at minimizing contact from occurring within 6 feet. - o Limit in-person meetings, including pre-shift roll call.
-Remote meetings should be maximized and in-person meetings should be minimized. - o If necessary, conduct meeting in a room large enough to accommodate attendees (limiting number of people to the lesser of 25% capacity, 1 person per 30 sq ft, or 150 maximum).
+Remote meetings should be maximized and in-person meetings should be minimized. - o If necessary, conduct meeting in a room large enough to accommodate attendees (limiting number of people to the lesser of 25% capacity, 1 person per 30 sq ft, or 10 people, in addition to any employees or contractors required to operate).